 A public comment period followed in July.
 A summary of public comments (both written and verbal) were compiled into the Statement of Consideration.
 A video recording of the public hearing held July 23 may be accessed here.
 Based on the public comments received, at its August 2013 meeting the KBE voted unanimously to move the standards forward without change.

-The regulation incorporating the NGSS into the Kentucky Core Academic Standards is now moving through the legislative regulatory review process.
+The governor overrode a legislative subcommittee and approved the regulation incorporating the NGSS into the Kentucky Core Academic Standards in September 2013.